risicle/nix-build-task/README.md

     intermediate build products.
 - `CACHIX_PUSH_EXTRA_ARGS`: extra arguments to supply to cachix push commands.
-- `NIX_LOG_DIR`: if this is set to a relative path, `nix-build-task` will simply interpret is as relative to the build directory and make it absolute, passing it through to `nix-build`.
+- `NIX_LOG_DIR`: if this is set to a relative path, `nix-build-task` will simply interpret it as relative to the build directory and make it absolute, passing it through to `nix-build`.
 This allows build logs to be sent to an output directory.

 Not explicitly handled by `nix-build-task`, but just happen to work by virtue of being passed as environment variables:

 - `CACHIX_SIGNING_KEY`: key for signing packages being pushed to `CACHIX_CACHE`.
-- `CACHIX_AUTH_TOKEN`: auth token for `CACHIX_CACHE`..
+- `CACHIX_AUTH_TOKEN`: auth token for `CACHIX_CACHE`.
 - `NIX_CONF_DIR`: can be used to point at your own supplied `nix.conf` for overriding many nix options at once.
 If you're going to do this, note that the `CACHIX_CACHE` parameter will put its settings in `/etc/nix/nix.conf` and if you want this to still have an effect you will want to use an `include` line to refer to it or manually include your own equivalent settings.

+## Examples

+Many examples of its use are contained in the testing jobs of the [build pipeline](./ci/build.yml).
+The same pipeline also shows how `nix-build-task` is used to build _itself_.